Eastern Idaho

 Eastern Idaho is the area of Idaho lying east of the Magic Valley region.
-It is generally understood to include: Bannock, Bear Lake, Bingham, Bonneville, Butte, Caribou, Clark, Custer, Franklin, Fremont, Jefferson, Madison, Oneida, Power and Teton Counties.
 Much of the region is in the Mormon Corridor, and the Church of Jesus Christ of Latter-day Saints plays a major role in the lives of the region's residents.

+Eastern Idaho is generally understood to include Bannock, Bear Lake, Bingham, Bonneville, Caribou, Clark, Franklin, Fremont, Jefferson, Madison, Oneida, Power and Teton counties.

 Demographics

 According to the 2010 census the counties of the Eastern Idaho region had a combined population of 365,847.
 Idaho Falls and Pocatello are the region's largest cities and only metropolitan areas, accounting for the majority of the region's population.
 Other important cities include Rexburg, Chubbuck and Blackfoot.
 Americans who are of English ancestry form a large plurality in every county in eastern Idaho.

 Politics

 Eastern Idaho is a solidly Republican region, even more so than the rest of the state.
 Besides Teton County voting for Barack Obama in 2008 and Joe Biden in 2020, no county in the region has voted for a Democratic presidential nominee since the landslide election of 1964, which was also the last time the region as well as the state of Idaho as a whole voted for the candidate of the Democratic Party.

 The region has also shown a strong affinity for third-party candidates, such as for the candidacies of George Wallace in 1968, John G. Schmitz in 1972, Bo Gritz in 1992, and Evan McMullin in 2016, all four of whom besides Wallace performed exceptionally well there proportionate to the share of the national vote.